bigmark222/Mission_Impossibowel/docs/training.md

 - Runtime inference will attempt to load `checkpoints/tinydet.bin`; if missing or failed, it logs a warning and falls back to the heuristic detector.

 Next steps (nice-to-haves):
-- Expose predicted boxes/confidence to HUD/`DetectionResult` so runtime shows actual detections, not just a bool.
+- Expose predicted boxes/confidence to HUD/`DetectionResult` so runtime shows actual detections, not just a bool. ✅
-- Bundle a small demo checkpoint or fall back to the heuristic detector with a clear log when no Burn model is available.
+- Bundle a small demo checkpoint or fall back to the heuristic detector with a clear log when no Burn model is available. ✅ (warns + heuristic fallback when checkpoint missing)
-- Tighten validation metrics with per-image precision/recall or mAP in addition to mean IoU.
+- Tighten validation metrics with per-image precision/recall or mAP in addition to mean IoU (precision/recall now logged; mAP still TODO).
 - Add a sample `train` command here with typical flags, and expose inference thresholds via CLI/env.